dianshane/myvim/README.md

 - open vim and run ":PlugInstall".
 - run ":CocInstall <desired plugins>" to install the autcompletion plugins you want(for example ":CocInstall coc-clangd").
 You can find the ones I use in the README file.

+:warning: please read the <a href="REQUIREMENTS.md">requirements</a> to make sure your environment is prepared otherwise the script will fail

 Also a good practice would be to check this repo from time to time since I update it regurarly adding new features and extending old ones!

+You can always find the changes <a href="RELEASE_NOTES.md">here</a>.

 ## vim plugins